House Committee Approves Klamath Project Water Bill

 February 5, 2018

-By Lauren Dake, Oregon Public Broadcasting Oregon Gov. Kate Brown gave her state of the state address Monday, focusing on the state’s economic growth and need to boost workforce training. […]
+By Lauren Dake, Oregon Public Broadcasting Oregon Gov. Kate Brown gave her state of the state address Monday, focusing on the state’s economic growth and need to boost workforce training.
+Oregon is in the midst of an economic recovery, the governor said, but there are still too many people who are struggling in the state. […]

 Healthy Klamath Applies for ‘Culture of Health Prize’